microsoft/FluidFramework/packages/framework/aqueduct/README.md

 ### Container Level Request Handlers

 You can provide custom Request Handlers to the Container.
-These request handlers are injected after system handlers but before the Data Object get.
+These request handlers are injected after system handlers but before the data object get.
 Request Handlers allow you to intercept request made to the container and return custom responses.

 Consider a scenario where you want to create a random color generator.
 I could create a RequestHandler that when someone makes a request to the Container for `{url:"color"}` will intercept and return a custom `IResponse` of `{ status:200, type:"text/plain", value:"blue"}`.